NCIP/gdc-docs/docs/Data/Release_Notes/Data_Release_Notes.md

 * Portion "weight" property is incorrectly described in the Data Dictionary as the weight of the patient in kg, should be described as the weight of the portion in mg <!--SV-391-->
 * Tumor grade property is not populated <!--SV-585-->
 * Progression_or_recurrence property is not populated <!--SV-584-->
+* Some TCGA annotations are unavailable in the Legacy Archive or Data Portal<!--DAT-52-->.
+These annotations can be found [here](tcga-annotations-unavailable-20170315.json)

 Details are provided in [Data Release Manifest](Manifests/GDC_Data_v3_release_notes_manifest.txt)